zhangzheheng12345/sites-list/README.md

 ## More

+The whole list of links is in `src/ts/sitesData.ts` in form of JSON.

 Much more links will be added to the list, and the features of searching and user-defined selections are expected to be support in the future.

 This site is built using Vite, Vue3, and UnoCSS.
 Deployment powered by Netlify.